 As you can imagine, these situations bewilder me.
 It is certainly not in line with the ideals of scouting or this website.
 While these people claim to want to maintain the "integrity of scouting" this is clearly not the motivation.

 TO BE VERY CLEAR, the intent of this website is NOT to make claims as to which scout earned the most merit badges, earned them at the earliest age, or earned any merit badges "first".
 In fact, when this website was first created, I requested feedback from individuals who suggested that some of the wording on it had an elitist tone.
-Accepting this feedback, I changed some of the verbiage to reduce if not hopefully eliminate this tone.
+Accepting this feedback, I changed some of the verbiage to reduce the tone.
+(This is impossible to completely eliminage as there are always individuals who will scoff at any high-achieving scout.)
 The primary purpose of this website is simply to highlight the stories of those who have set the significant goal of earning them all and who follow-up on that goal to accomplish it.
 These stories should be a great example to the many scouts who may otherwise simply look to accomplish minimum requirements before dropping out of the program.
 A secondary purpose that would hopefully gain strength through the accomplishment of the primary purpose is to support the concepts included in the award knot proposal submitted to BSA National Council that is listed on the site.
 Given the many comments from scouts and parents regarding the motivating effect of these stories we feel comfortable that we are at least fulfilling our primary purpose.
 It may be that National Council will never accept the concept of the award knot that we have proposed.

 Let it also be known that I am referring to the behavior of the adult parents in these situations.
 I have had no interraction with their sons, nor have any of the actions referenced included actions of the sons.
 I am in nowise referring to anyone but the parents.